6 Key Employability Skills for Graduates

 Nov 1, 2019

-In this post, we share 6 key employability skills for graduates.
+In this post, we share 6 key employability skills ALL graduates must know.
 Regardless of what degree you studied or what career field you want to go into, graduate recruiters will be looking for evidence of these key skills.

 It is vital that you demonstrate these 6 key employability skills in your CV, cover letters and interviews.